-A significant percentage of children with hypoxic-ischemic encephalopathy (HIE) may require specialized dietary plans due to a wide variety of reasons – some cannot chew or swallow properly (as with cerebral palsy), some are at risk of malnutrition due to physical difficulty eating, and others may sometimes have dysfunctional reflexes that can pose a choking hazard.
+Dysphagia is an ‘oral-motor dysfunction’ that makes swallowing difficult.
+When a child has dysphagia, they are at increased risk of choking and/or aspirating their food.
 Dysphagia occurs most commonly in individuals with central nervous system injury, which can include individuals with HIE, cerebral palsy, stroke, or traumatic head injury.
 For these children, it may be necessary to modify the calorie density of their meals, change the form in which they are provided, or change mealtime strategies to maximize eating efficiency.
-This should be done under the supervision of a physician, nutritional counselor and/or registered dietician, who can provide help and advice regarding numerous nutritional concerns.
+This should be done under the supervision of a physician, nutritional counselor, and/or registered dietician, who can provide help and advice regarding numerous nutritional concerns.

-There are two different kinds of dysphagia:
+There are two different kinds of dysphagia, including (2):

 - Oropharyngeal dysphagia: The result of abnormalities in the muscles and nerves of the oral cavity, pharynx and esophageal sphincter.
 This is most often related to nerve and muscle malfunctions that weaken the throat muscles, making it difficult to move food from mouth to throat.